 A Nurse Attaches the Results to the Order

 What About E-labs?: If your order is an e-lab, you will find the results on the E-lab Results queue, rather than using the Import Documents screen.
 Aside from this, you can attach the results to the patient’s chart, visit, and order in the same way.
-For more information, read Import E-lab Test Results.
+For more information, read Manage Incoming E-lab Test Results.

 Find the Document and the Patient

-Select the lab results from the list on the left, and use the patient finder on the right to double-click and select a patient.
+Once in Import Documents, select the lab results from the list on the left, and use the patient finder on the right to double-click and select a patient.

 Attach the Results to the Patient’s Chart, Visit, and Order